Bell Textron: Bell Helicopter

 Textron purchased Bell Aerospace in 1960.
 Bell Aerospace was composed of three divisions of Bell Aircraft Corporation, including its helicopter division, which had become its only division still producing complete aircraft.
 The helicopter division was renamed Bell Helicopter Company and in a few years, with the success of the UH-1 Huey during the Vietnam War, it had established itself as the largest division of Textron.
 In January 1976, Textron changed the division's name to Bell Helicopter Textron.

 Bell Helicopter had a close association with AgustaWestland.
 The partnership dated back to separate manufacturing and technology agreements with Agusta (Bell 47 and Bell 206) and as a sublicence via Agusta with Westland (Bell 47).
 When the two European firms merged, the partnerships were retained, with the exception of the AB139, which is now known as the AW139.
 Bell and AW cooperated also on the AW609 tiltrotor.

 Bell planned to reduce employment by 760 in 2014 as fewer V-22s were made.
 A rapid prototyping center called XworX assists Bell's other divisions in reducing development time.

 The company was rebranded as "Bell" on February 22, 2018.

 Product list

-Established in 1986, its Mirabel, Quebec facility assembles and delivers most Bell's commercial helicopters and delivered its 5,000th helicopter on December 12, 2017.
+Established in 1986, its Mirabel, Quebec facility assembles and delivers most of Bell's commercial helicopters and delivered its 5,000th helicopter on December 12, 2017.